hpc2n/sphinx-lesson-template/content/openmp-basics.rst

     $ gcc -o my_program my_program.c -Wall -fopenmp
     $ ./my_program
-    I think the number of 0.
+    I think the number is 0.
-    I think the number of 0.
+    I think the number is 0.
-    I think the number of 0.
+    I think the number is 0.
     ...

 This happens because each thread has its own :code:`number` variable that is separate from the :code:`number` variable declared outside the parallel construct.